On a cultural level, the quality of the produce ultimately begins and ends with the people involved in its processing.

 In 2021, food recall cases have ranged from undeclared ingredients and improper packaging to bacterial contamination and parasites.
 No matter the cause, food recalls can have a devastating impact on a brand’s reputation, bottom line and future prospects — and that pales in comparison to the potential of human risk.

 A poll conducted in 2012 found that 55% of consumers would temporarily switch brands following a recall, while 15% would never purchase the recalled product again.
-The ubiquity of social media in the years since that survey was conducted have likely skewed those figures further — it is easier than ever for individuals to broadcast instances of a food product falling short of the consumer’s expectations of quality, hygiene, and safety.
+The omnipresence of social media in the years since then has likely skewed those figures further — it is easier than ever for individuals to broadcast instances of a food product falling short of the consumer’s expectations of quality, hygiene, and safety.

 Food safety is in our hands